TijsM/mixpanel-course/README.md

 Important to understand the user and it's willingness to pay.
 This can differ in different segments of users.

-Willingess to pay can very over time.
-Certing external or macro economical factors can impact the user's willingbess to pay
+Willingness to pay can very over time.
+Certain external or macro economical factors can impact the user's Willingness to pay

 - eg. covid
-- eg. high gass prices
+- eg. high gas prices
 - ...

 ### Measuring product value

-Hard to measure how the users perceived that value of your application, this is often "Fuzy".
-We need to make this more measureable by making some assumptions.
+Hard to measure how the users perceived that value of your application, this is often "Fuzzy".
+We need to make this more measurable by making some assumptions.

 - eg. How much fun and entertainment users are getting from a video streaming service

   - how much videos does a user watch a day/week/month
-  - how long does the user wactch videos
+  - how long does the user watches videos

 In some cases, the assumptions are too risky and qualitative feedback will be needed on top of the quantitative feedback gathered by Analytics tools.
 When combine both of these researches we can jump to conclusions.